-If your paper makes it past Round 1 of the OOPSLA review process, the AEC chairs will contact you with instructions on where to submit your artifact.
+If your paper makes it past Round 1 of the review process, the AEC chairs will contact you with submission instructions.

 Your submission should consist of three pieces: an overview of your artifact, a URL pointing to a single file containing the artifact, and an md5 hash of that file (use the md5 or md5sum command-line tool to generate the hash).
 The URL must be a Google Drive or Dropbox URL, to help protect the anonymity of the reviewers.
-Instead of a URL, you may upload your artifact directly if it’s less than 15 MB.
+You may upload your artifact directly if it’s less than 15 MB.